Levelynx flood monitoring sensor deployed in the field

 Data Aggregation

-Bring data from USGS gauges, NWS feeds, or neighboring jurisdictions into a unified view alongside your Levelynx sensors.
+Bring data from USGS gauges, National Weather Service feeds, or neighboring jurisdictions into a unified view alongside your Levelynx sensors.

 Redundancy & Resilience